top of page

 Volunteering is an integral and very central part of any burn and a great way to make new friends and have a great laugh.
 We invite you to participate by taking some shifts and make this event as fantastic as it possibly can be.

-To do that, put your name into the shift plan! (first tab in the Meischterplan)
+To do this, put your name into the shift plan.

 Funding Art (fArt)